lgommans/mountall.sh/README.md

+## mountall.sh

-# mountall.sh - a little script to mount all partitions from a disk image
+A little script to mount all partitions from a disk image

 **Usage**

     ./mountall.sh my_disk_image.img

 There are no options.
+By default it mounts readonly.

 **What does it do?**